 The Chief Judge, through Court Administration, authorizes and regulates Certified Process Servers in the 12th Judicial Circuit.
 These individuals are responsible for serving initial non-enforceable civil process issued within the 12th Judicial Circuit.

-The purpose of the civil process is to provide notice to defendants and other interested persons that a judicial action or proceeding has been initiated.
-The court may not proceed with a judicial action/proceeding until delivery or process has been confirmed.
+The purpose of civil process is to provide notice to defendants and other interested persons that a judicial action or proceeding has been initiated.
+The court may not proceed with a judicial action/proceeding until delivery of process has been confirmed.

-To become a certified Process Server in the 12th Judicial Circuit, you may apply during the enrollment period of July 1, 2019 through August 31, 2019.
-The application will be posted to the website beginning the last week of June 2019.
+To become a certified Process Server in the 12th Judicial Circuit you may apply during the current enrollment period of July 1, 2019 through August 31, 2019.
+The application is posted below.
+In order for us to begin processing your application, we must have all the required documents.
+Please do not submit an application with missing documents, as it will be returned to you.
 In addition to the completed application, you must pay a processing fee, complete a favorable background investigation, pass an examination and obtain a $5,000 bond.

 Please review Chapter 48, Florida Statutes (2015), Sections 48.021 and 48.25-48.31 (the “Florida Certified Process Server Act”).
 See also, 12th Judicial Circuit Administrative Order 2015-24.2, dated 12/30/2015; Florida Rules of Civil Procedure 1.070(b); and Florida Small Claims Rule 7.070.